Top 5 Success Metrics (Measure product value and business impact) in Product Management and Project management

 5. Conversion Rates – For key user flows (e.g., sign-ups, purchases).

-I use Swiggy few times an year- revenue ,
+I use Swiggy fewer times than zomato- revenue ,

 I didn't find a bug -- defect,